geoschem/GCHP/docs/source/user-guide/running.rst

 Verify a successful run
 -----------------------

-Standard output and standard error will be sent to a file specific to your scheduler, e.g. :file:`slurm-jobid.out`, unless you configured your run script to send it to a different log file.
+GEOS-Chem standard output and standard error will be sent to a file specific to your scheduler, e.g. :file:`slurm-jobid.out`, unless you configured your run script to send it to a different log file.
 Variable :literal:`log` is defined in the template run script as :file:`gchp.YYYYMMDD_HHmmSSz.log` if you wish to use it.
 The date string in the log filename is the start date of your simulation as configured in :file:`cap_restart`.
 This log is automatically used if you execute the interactive run script example :file:`gchp.local.run`.
+GCHP produces another output log file called :file:`allPEs.log` which is produced by the MAPL library logger for debugging purposes.
+Several other logs are output for informational purposes only but generally are not useful for debugging.

 There are several ways to verify that your run was successful.
 Here are just a few: